petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-saas-go-live-checklist.md

 ![You can find your project ID from the URL in your client extensions environment.](./liferay-saas-go-live-checklist/images/01.png)

-!!! note
-    Some DNS providers do not offer CNAME records to base domain names.
-In those cases, try to use the *ALIAS* record.
-Otherwise, please notify Support on the [ticket you created](#inform-liferay-cloud-support).
+If your DNS provider does not offer CNAME records to base domain names, try using the *ALIAS* record.
+If an alias is also not available, try using an A record connected to the appropriate IP address.
+Then, update the virtual host name in the portal's site configuration.
+Ifyou run into problems, notify Support on the [ticket you created](#inform-liferay-cloud-support).

+!!! important
+    Using a CNAME record is strongly recommended.
+A records are connected to a specific IP address.
+This might cause problems for [disaster recovery](../support-and-troubleshooting/troubleshooting-tools-and-resources/disaster-recovery-overview.md).

 ## Create Custom SSL Certificates (Optional)

 If you are creating a custom SSL certificate, keep these considerations in mind:

-* The SSL certificate must also contain the intermediate certificates.
+- The SSL certificate must also contain the intermediate certificates.

-* When sending an SSL certificate to Liferay Cloud Support, upload it in a `.zip` file secured with a password, and share the password in a secure channel.
+- When sending an SSL certificate to Liferay Cloud Support, upload it in a `.zip` file secured with a password, and share the password in a secure channel.
 Use the Large File Uploader tool instead of uploading it as a normal attachment.

-* To avoid service interruption when your SSL certificate expires, provide Liferay Cloud Support with the new certificate *before the last maintenance window before the expiration*.
+- To avoid service interruption when your SSL certificate expires, provide Liferay Cloud Support with the new certificate *before the last maintenance window before the expiration*.
 You can provide the new certificate on a Support ticket.

 ## Adjust TTL when Transferring Your Domains